OpenTreeOfLife/reference-taxonomy/doc/method/method-sources.md

 between major groups, as an aid to separating polysemies.
 If a node is found in one of these barrier groups, then it cannot be unified with a node in a disjoint barrier group, even if the name matches.
+[KC: should include the barrier taxonomy either as a table, figure, or as part of data supplement]

 **NCBI taxonomy**
 The first requirement of the taxonomy is to align OTUs across